HOME WARRANTY FAQ

 Is there any location that the warranties are not covered?

-Complete Protection is currently not covered in these U.S. States: MA and WI.
+Complete Protection is currently not covered in these U.S. States: CA and WI.
 Complete Protection is also not approved in these Canadian Provinces: BC, Newfoundland/Labrador, Quebec, Saskatchewan, NW Territories, Nunavut, Yukon.

 What can I charge my client?

 The inspector is free to upcharge for the warranty as they’d wish.
 There are no stipulations surrounding this.
 Most inspectors choose to roll the cost of the warranty into their inspection fee.

 I’m ready to make a purchase!
 How do I get started, and how are warranties issued?

 Congrats on making this decision for your business!
 Buy Now at orep.org.
 Add the chosen pack to your shopping cart and complete the checkout process.